MarcoMuellner/domaindrivenjs/docs/guide/advanced/testing.md

 # Testing Domain-Driven Design Applications

 Testing is a critical aspect of Domain-Driven Design applications.
 A well-designed DDD application naturally supports testability through clear separation of concerns, explicit boundaries, and well-defined interfaces.
-This guide provides comprehensive strategies for testing different aspects of your DDD application using Domainify.
+This guide provides comprehensive strategies for testing different aspects of your DDD application using DomainDrivenJS.

 ## Why Testing is Crucial in DDD